odelaneau/shapeit5/docs/docs/documentation/ligate.md

 ---

 ### Description
 Ligate multiple phased BCF/VCF files into a single whole chromosome file.
-Typically run to ligate multiple chunks of phased common variants.
+Typically used to ligate multiple chunks of phased common variants.

 ### Usage: Ligate two chunks of phased data
 Go in the `test` folder and run: